 Well, after much prayer and studying God’s word, one day the Lord revealed this analogy to me.

-Let’s just say that your spouse has cheated on you.
+Let’s just say that your spouse has been unfaithful to you.
 After all, the Lord does call his people an “adulterous bride” after they went chasing pagan gods.

 Now, let’s say it’s your birthday.
 And your spouse wants to honor you on this day.
 (Although, in an appropriate analogy the celebration wouldn’t even be on your actual birthday!)